Lady Louise Windsor

 Lady Louise Alice Elizabeth Mary Mountbatten-Windsor (born 8 November 2003) is a member of the British royal family.
 She is the elder child and only daughter of Prince Edward, Duke of Edinburgh, and Sophie, Duchess of Edinburgh.
 Louise is the youngest niece of King Charles III.
-She was born during the reign of her paternal grandmother, Queen Elizabeth II, and at the time of her birth was eighth in the line of succession to the British throne; as of 2025, she is 17th.
+She was born during the reign of her paternal grandmother, Queen Elizabeth II, and at the time of her birth was eighth in the line of succession to the British throne; as of 2026, she is 18th.

-Birth and baptism
+Early life

-Lady Louise Alice Elizabeth Mary Mountbatten-Windsor was born prematurely on 8 November 2003 at 11:32 pm at Frimley Park Hospital in Frimley, Surrey, after her mother, Sophie, then Countess of Wessex, was taken there by ambulance from their home at Bagshot Park, Surrey.
-Louise's father, Prince Edward, then Earl of Wessex, was not present for the birth because it occurred suddenly while he was on an official visit to Mauritius.
-He is the youngest child of Queen Elizabeth II and Prince Philip.
-Louise was delivered by emergency Caesarean section due to placental abruption, which caused severe blood loss to both child and mother.
-Louise was transferred to a neo-natal unit in St George's Hospital, Tooting, London, as a precaution, while her mother remained at Frimley Park until being discharged, on 23 November.
+Lady Louise Alice Elizabeth Mary Mountbatten-Windsor was born prematurely at 11:32 pm on 8 November 2003 at Frimley Park Hospital, Surrey.
+Her mother, Sophie, then Countess of Wessex, had been taken there by ambulance from the family home at Bagshot Park.
+Her father, Prince Edward, then Earl of Wessex, and the youngest child of Queen Elizabeth II and Prince Philip, was not present for the birth, which occurred suddenly while he was on an official visit to Mauritius.
+She has a younger brother, James, born in 2007.

+Louise was delivered by emergency Caesarean section due to a placental abruption that caused significant blood loss to both mother and child.
+She was transferred to the neo-natal unit at St George's Hospital, Tooting, London, while her mother remained at Frimley Park.
+Louise returned to Frimley Park on 13 November and was discharged on 23 November, four days after her mother.
 Her name, Louise Alice Elizabeth Mary, was announced on 26 November.

-Louise was baptised in the Private Chapel of Windsor Castle on 24 April 2004 by David Conner, the Dean of Windsor; her godparents are Lady Sarah Chatto, Lord Ivar Mountbatten, Lady Alexandra Etherington, Francesca Schwarzenbach and Rupert Elliott.
+She was baptised in the Private Chapel at Windsor Castle on 24 April 2004 by David Conner, the Dean of Windsor.
+Her godparents are Lady Sarah Chatto, Lord Ivar Mountbatten, Lady Alexandra Etherington, Francesca Schwarzenbach, and Rupert Elliott.
 Louise was the last child to wear the original royal christening gown.

-Born with esotropia, Louise underwent an operation in 2006 in an unsuccessful attempt to correct the condition.
-She had further treatment in late 2013 that corrected her eyes.
+Louise was born with esotropia and underwent an operation in 2006 in an unsuccessful attempt to correct the condition.
+Further treatment in late 2013 was successful.

 Education

-Louise attended St George's School, Windsor Castle before moving to St Mary's School Ascot in 2017 from Year 9.
+Louise attended St George's School, Windsor Castle, before moving to St Mary's School Ascot in 2017 from Year 9.
 She chose English, history, politics and drama as her A-Level subjects.
-While attending school, she took part in The Duke of Edinburgh's Award.
-Louise started studying English at the University of St Andrews in September 2022.
-In August 2022, it was reported that she had been working at a garden centre over the summer.
+While at school, she took part in The Duke of Edinburgh's Award and received her gold award from her father in 2026.
+After completing her A-Levels, she enrolled at the University of St Andrews in Fife in 2022 to study English.
+During her time at university, she worked part-time in a canteen and was involved in student theatre productions.
+She later added international relations to her degree and graduated with an undergraduate Master of Arts in English and International Relations in July 2026.
+She reportedly plans to take a gap year to work, volunteer and travel after graduation.